Variational Neural Stochastic Differential Equations with Change Points: Related Work

 \subsection{Neural SDEs Trained as GANs}

-An approach for modeling change points in neural SDEs has already been proposed based on the W-GAN framework \cite{sun2024neural}.
+{As an alternative to the VAE formulation to modeling neural SDEs, an approach based on a W-GAN formulation was also proposed in \cite{kidger2020neural}, which we refer to \texttt{SDEGAN} hereafter.
+An important distinction between this approach and its VAE counterpart is the the input noise distribution in \texttt{SDEGAN} only defines the initial state of the latent SDE. } An approach for modeling change points in neural SDEs has already been proposed based on the W-GAN framework \cite{sun2024neural}{, which extends the original work on training neural SDEs as infinite-dimensional GANs by \cite{kidger2021neural}}.
 In this work, change points were directly modeled in the latent SDE dynamics (via the W-GAN generator network).
 The training of the model alternated between two phases: (1) updating the W-GAN parameters with fixed change points; and (2) updating the change points using a CUSUM-type algorithm \cite{page1954continuous} with test statistic based on the difference in discriminator scores between two consecutive windows of a time-series dataset.
-The proposed test statistic turns out to be connected to the Wasserstein-1 distance, while the algorithm can be viewed as performing an approximate Wasserstein two-sample test (see \cite{ramdas2017wasserstein}) for making change point updates.
+The proposed test statistic turns out to be connected to the Wasserstein-1 distance, {and so} the algorithm can be viewed as performing an approximate Wasserstein two-sample test (see \cite{ramdas2017wasserstein}) for making change point updates.
 While the approach proposed in \cite{sun2024neural} demonstrated good empirical performance for generation of time-series with distributional shift, the theoretical validity of the method remains an open question.
 Furthermore, recent works have shown that W-GANs provide inaccurate measures to the Wasserstein distance \cite{mallasto2019well, stanczuk2021wasserstein} and therefore, the justification of the approach based on Wasserstein two-sample testing becomes questionable.